The Holy Grail Press

 She did what cats are supposed to do well.

-She slept, she ate, and she laid around,
+She slept, she ate, she laid around,

 and she caught mice.